arndzk/todo-list/README.md

   I haven't had figured out how to properly store an array of objects in an object in an array of objects in localStorage.
   - After solving the above, retrieving and rendering tasks also became possible.

+#### 08/01

+  - Extended the task additon feature by allowing the addition of descriptions, due dates and priority.
+  The priority buttons themselves are custom radio buttons.
+  - All data for each task-list-item are displayed, priority is signified by the color of the task's corresponding "check circle".

+#### 09/01

+  - Task list items now have their own edit and delete buttons.
+  - Tasks can now be edited - task editing form requires further styling.
+  - Tasks can now be deleted.